vilpal/GettingAndCleaningData_CourseProject/CodeBook.md

 ##Transformations performed to clean up the data

-Objective of the tranformations is to
+Objective of the tranformation is to

  1)  Merge the training and the test sets to create one data set